nfsp-ta/js-lunch-1/arrow-functions/README.md

 ## Why are Arrow Functions Needed?

+1. It looks cool particularly with and editor and font that support ligatures.
-1. It saves some typing, thereby reducing the chance of carpal tunnel :D
+2. It saves some typing (between 5-10 characters), thereby reducing the chance of carpal tunnel :D
-2. It changes the way the execution context for the function is determined in a way that makes it more intuitive.
+3. It changes the way the execution context for the function is determined in a way that makes it more intuitive.

-For traditional functions the execution scope for a function is determined at the time the function is executed and it changes depending on how the functions is invoked.
+For traditional functions the execution scope for a function is determined at the time the function is executed and so it changes depending on how and when the function is invoked.

 This results in an *interesting* behavior surrounding the ```this``` keyword because it always refers to the execution context of the function.